pravega/pravega/documentation/src/docs/pravega-concepts.md

     Reader Group.

 -   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 Storage.
-    The tail of the Segment is stored in Tier 1 providing low latency reads and writes.
-The rest of the Segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.
+    The tail of the Stream Segment is stored in Tier 1 providing low latency reads and writes.
+The rest of the Stream Segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.

 ## A Note on Tiered Storage